julienvollering/DSMdepth/ms/ms.md

 The Topographic Wetness Index [@quinnPredictionHillslopeFlow1991] is notoriously scale-dependent and often matches real hydrological conditions best when calculated from moderate to coarse resolution DTMs [@agrenEvaluatingDigitalTerrain2014; @riihimakiTopographicWetnessIndex2021], so we calculated it from 5 m, 10 m, 20 m, and 50 m DTM resolution.
 The calculations were performed with Whitebox software [@lindsayWhiteboxGATCase2016], accessed through the *whitebox* R package [v2.4, @wuWhiteboxWhiteboxToolsFrontend2022].
-We filled depressions in the DTM with the algorithm in Wang & Liu [-@wangEfficientMethodIdentifying2006], and used the deterministic infinity flow accumulation algorithm [@tarbotonNewMethodDetermination1997].
+We filled depressions in the DTM with the algorithm in @wangEfficientMethodIdentifying2006, and used the deterministic infinity flow accumulation algorithm [@tarbotonNewMethodDetermination1997].

 The Depth-to-Water index [@murphyMappingWetlandsComparison2007] approximates a location's vertical height above the surface water feature (e.g., stream, lake, or sea) that it is likely to drain towards.
 It is calculated as the minimum cumulative slope (scaled by cell size) to a surface water feature [eq.
 5 in @murphyTopographicModellingSoil2009].